A. Togay Koralturk, Best-Selling PMP Author

 A sensible plan for anyone early in their career is to earn the CAPM first, keep leading project work, and convert to the PMP once the experience adds up.
 Our CAPM Certification Training course is the natural starting point, and our PMP Certification Training course is ready for you when you move up to the senior exam.
 If your only gap is the contact hours — you have the experience but not the formal training — then you are one course away from applying, and budgeting for it is straightforward (see our breakdown of what PMP certification costs).

 Yes.
 A college degree is not required.
-With a high school diploma, associate degree, or global equivalent, you qualify through the secondary-school path with 60 months (5 years) of experience leading projects plus the 35 contact hours.
+With a high school diploma or equivalent you qualify with 60 months (5 years) of experience, and an associate's degree needs 48 months (4 years) — no bachelor's required.
 The credential earned this way is identical to the one earned with a degree.

 Contact hours are hours of formal instruction in project management.
 You earn them through a project management course — online, classroom, or blended — and the provider issues a certificate of completion you submit with your application.
 A full PMP prep course satisfies the 35-hour requirement and teaches the exam material at the same time.